FULL OF GRACE AND TRUTH

 It’s possible to get so cynical that you give up on grace, and so skeptical that you give up on truth.

 When you become cynical, you can’t accept kindness from anyone without wondering what they’re after.
-You can’t accept something for nothing, and you can’t give it.
+You can’t accept something for nothing, and you can’t give without expecting something in return.
 You see the worst in everything.
 You trust no one.
 You take what you can.
 You manipulate when you must.
 You resign yourself to living in a world where self-centeredness is the only reality.
 That’s the way of the cynic.
 It’s easy to become a cynic who gives up on grace.

-And it’s just as easy to become a skeptic who gives up on truth.
-You don’t trust anybody, and you don’t believe anything.
+It’s just as easy to become a skeptic who gives up on truth.
+You don’t trust anybody.
+You don’t believe anything.
 You don’t conduct business with a promise and a handshake; you demand a written contract full of lawyer’s jargon.
 You don’t get married “for better or for worse till death do us part”; you draft a prenuptial agreement.
 You look at all the different religions in the world, and you figure nobody really knows what they’re talking about.
 You’re not going to believe anything or anybody, at least not very strongly.
 You’re a skeptic.

-Skepticism gets to be a way of life for many individuals, and it’s become the rule in many academic circles.
+Skepticism gets to be a way of life for many individuals, and it’s become the rule in many colleges and universities.
 According to many postmodern professors and scholars, truth isn’t a matter of accurately describing the way things are.
 That kind of truth is an illusion, they say, because thoughts and words have no reliable connection to objective reality.
 So what is truth?
-Well, they redefine truth to be “whatever the people around you will let you get away with saying.”
+Well, one famous scholar redefined truth to be “whatever the people around you will let you get away with saying.”
 If you insist on thinking of truth in the traditional sense, then there’s one truth you can be sure of: you can’t be sure of anything.

 One place people look for a substitute for grace is the bar.
 After a few drinks with your barroom buddies, you can do anything you want, you can say anything you want, you can relax with people who are a lot like you.
 It’s a place to escape pressure, a place to belong, a place to fit in.
 The trouble is that in the long run, fitting in with a group of drinking pals isn’t a satisfying substitute for being genuinely loved and accepted.